-Below an example of how Acquiring Partners can accept the interoperability data points in their Create Payment request API endpoint.
+Below an example of how Acquiring Partners can accept the interoperability parameters in their Create Payment request API endpoint.

 {